ObamaCare Subsidies

 Marketplace subsidies must be obtained during Open Enrollment or, in the case of a qualifying life event, during a Special Enrollment Period.

-You can apply for cost assistance before open enrollment, but you won’t be able to enroll in a plan with those subsidies until each year’s annual open enrollment period.
-If you would like to apply now, find your State using the link below or keep reading to get a better understanding of how subsidies work.
+You can apply for cost assistance before open enrollment, but you won’t be able to enroll in a plan with those subsidies until the annual open enrollment period begins.
+If you’d like to apply now, find your state using the link below or keep reading to better understand how subsidies work.

 Click here to find your state health insurance marketplace (also known as an exchange).